napudumaran/Learning-Documentation-and-Projects/notes/Setting_Up_Virt_Manager.md

 To create the directory using the terminal, use:
 <code>sudo mkdir -p /var/lib/libvirt/qemu/nvram</code>

-Now that we’ve made that empty directory, we need to place a UEFI template file into it so the VM can write to it — just like real UEFI does.
+Now that we’ve made that empty directory, we need to place a UEFI template file into it — just like real UEFI does.
 Luckily, when we installed the OVMF package, it gave us a default writable UEFI template file:
 <code>/usr/share/OVMF/OVMF_VARS.fd</code>

 We’ll copy that into our new NVRAM directory: